cyberbotics/webots/docs/reference/camera.md

 Similarly, let `vFov` be the vertical field of view (defined just above), and `phi` the angle in radian between the vector to `(X, 0, 0)` and the vector to `(X, 0, Z)`, i.e., the projection of the target point position along the `xz` plane relative to the camera.
 Then `t=0` corresponds to a `phi` angle of `vFov/2`, `t=(height-1)/2` corresponds to a `phi` angle of 0, and `t=height-1` corresponds to a `phi` angle of `-vFov/2`.

+> **Note**: although it is referred to as spherical projection, the projection used internally to generate the spherical camera image is the cylindrical projection.
+A correct spherical projection will be available in the next version of Webots.

 ### Overlay Image